Breast Implant Removal Miami, FL

 Breast implant exchange or removal has been performed on women who experience dissatisfaction with the results of previous breast surgery or for those whose implants have reached their expiration.
-In recent years, however, Dr. Baker has noticed an increase in breast implant exchange amongst younger patients who are interested in downsizing or upgrading their implants.
-Whatever the reason for this change, breast implant exchange or removal restores and enhances breast appearance and patient comfort after an initial breast augmentation.
+In recent years, however, Miami board certified Plastic Surgeon Dr. Baker has noticed an increase in breast implant exchange amongst younger patients who are interested in downsizing or upgrading their implants.
+Whatever the reason for this change, breast implant exchange or removal restores and enhances breast appearance as well as patient comfort after an initial breast augmentation.

 Reasons to Undergo Breast Implant Exchange/Removal